A Cross-Cultural Guide to European Wedding Traditions

 The Seguidillas Manchegas is a traditional dance that originates in Hispanic cultures.
 This dance has also been called the money dance, which symbolizes good fortune for eternity for the wedded couple.

 Germany has some special traditions and customs that are unique to the country.
-These traditions are mainly brought in from many years ago.
+These German wedding traditions are mainly brought in from many years ago and include.

 Abducting The Bride (Brautentführung)